Assam activist dressed up as Lord Shiva held after street play on price hike, released on bail | Law-Order

 On Saturday afternoon, raising the issues of price rise as well as unemployment, Bora and his associates performed a street play on the road near Nowgong College Clock Tower Point.

-In the play, Bora as Lord Shiva slammed the government for the unabated price hike of almost all goods, including fuels, LPG cylinders and other essential items.
+In the play, Bora as Lord Shiva slammed the government for the unabated price hike of almost all goods, including fuel, LPG cylinders and other essential items.

-He also highlighted the unemployment woes in the country, reminding people of the unfulfilled job promises made to people.
+He also highlighted the unemployment woes in the country, reminding people of unfulfilled job promises made by the government.

 The police immediately picked up Bora, a former general secretary of Nowgong College Students Union, and later arrested him.